nextflow-io/patterns/channel-duplication/README.md

 ## Solution

-Use the [into](https://www.nextflow.io/docs/latest/operator.html#into) operator to create two (or more) copies of the source channel, then use the new channels as the input of the processes.
+Use the [into](https://www.nextflow.io/docs/latest/operator.html#into) operator to create two (or more) copies of the source channel.
+Then, use the new channels as input for the processes.

 ## Code